Raskolnikov001/Automatic_Wifi_Monitor_Mode_-AWMM-/README.md

 AWMM (Automatic Wifi Monitor Mode) is a simple script written in bash which facilitates access to the monitor mode of your Wifi card.

 It is compatible with:
-* Debian and derivative distribution
+* Debian and derivatives distributions
-* rpm distributions
+* RPM distributions
-* Arch and derivative distribution
+* Arch and derivatives distributions

 The script is used to both enable and disable monitor mode.